jawaheralaggl/ToDoList/README.md

 - Add a Search controller to search the List (suggested)

-- Detect text entry in the UITextView using the UITextViewDelegate protocol (self imposed)
+- Detect (and respond to) text entry in the UITextView using the UITextViewDelegate protocol (self imposed)

 # Completed
 June, 2018 (initial version)